60 Second Lemon Law Assessment™

 Is your car becoming a regular at the service center for the exact same issue?
 A warranty is meant to provide a permanent fix, not a temporary patch.
 If you’ve taken your vehicle in for the same defect multiple times and the problem persists, you may have a lemon.
 State laws, like the Ohio Lemon Law, set specific limits on how many repair attempts a manufacturer gets before the vehicle is deemed defective.
 These recurring problems, especially those that affect the car’s safety, use, or value, are a serious red flag.
 An auto warranty lawyer can determine if your repair history qualifies your vehicle as a lemon and help you pursue a replacement or a refund.
 Our free book on Lemon Law can give you more insight into your consumer rights.

 Sometimes the problem starts long before your car needs a repair.
 It begins at the dealership.
 Were you pressured into an extended warranty you didn’t want?
 Did the salesperson misrepresent what the warranty covered?
 Or did you discover you were charged for warranty coverage without your consent?
-These deceptive and fraudulent practices are illegal.
+These deceptive practices are illegal under consumer protection laws.
 If you believe you were misled during the sales process, an attorney can investigate the dealership’s actions.
-They can help you fight back against fraud and work to get your money back or void the contract.
+They can help you fight back and work to get your money back or void the contract.

 Let’s be honest: warranty documents are dense and confusing.
 They are filled with legal jargon designed to protect the manufacturer, not to be easily understood by you.
 If you’re trying to read through your warranty and feel completely lost, you’re not alone.
 The same goes for the claims process.
 When you’re met with corporate runaround and complex legal arguments, it’s natural to feel overwhelmed and intimidated.
 This is precisely when a lawyer becomes your greatest asset.
 They translate the legalese, manage all communication with the manufacturer, and handle the paperwork so you don’t have to.
 Check our frequently asked questions for answers to common concerns.